Cunobeline: Legend and literature

 In the Welsh Triads and medieval literature such as Branwen ferch Llŷr, the Dream of Macsen Wledig, and Lludd and Llefelys, the Historia Brittonum's "Bellinus son of Minocannus" was transformed into Welsh as Beli Mawr ("Beli the Great") son of Mynogan (also spelled Manogan).
-Beli son of Mynogan/Managan also appears in several medieval Welsh genealogies.
+Beli, son of Mynogan/Managan, also appears in several medieval Welsh genealogies.

 A mid-10th century genealogy preserved in the medieval Welsh manuscript Harleian 3859 contains three generations which read "Caratauc map Cinbelin map Teuhant".
-This is the equivalent of "Caratacus, son of Cunobelinus, son of Tasciovanus", putting the three historical figures in the correct order, although the wrong historical context, the degree of linguistic change suggesting a long period of oral transmission.
-The remainder of the genealogy contains the names of a sequence of Roman emperors, and two Welsh mythological figures, Guidgen (Gwydion) and Lou (Lleu).
+This is the equivalent of "Caratacus, son of Cunobelinus, son of Tasciovanus," putting the three historical figures in the correct order.
+However, the wrong historical context and the degree of linguistic change suggest a long period of oral transmission.
+The remainder of the genealogy contains the names of a sequence of Roman emperors and two Welsh mythological figures, Guidgen (Gwydion) and Lou (Lleu).